tsokawing/spec2spec/backend/README.md

 # Deployment via Docker

 We have also deployed the backend via a Docker image.
+Subsequently, we deployed the Docker image on an AWS EC2 instance.

 Note the following: